svlad-90/livelooping/md/prerequisites/prerequisites.md

   The project consists of the 3 logical devices:
   - 1 instance of the "looper mux" device.
 This device is in charge of the recording the tracks.
   - 2 instances of the "input controller" devices.
 Each instance can be used to process one audio input channel.
-E.g. I'm using one of such devices for the mic, and the other for the synthesizer.
+E.g. I'm using one of such devices for the mic, and the other for the crossfade synth loop synthesizer.

   Each device is controlled by a separate instance of the **Korg Kaoss Pad 3+** - https://www.korg.com/us/products/dj/kaoss_pad_kp3_plus/